grafana/agent/docs/sources/flow/getting-started/migrating-from-promtail.md

    report provides the following information:

     ```plaintext
-    (Warning) If you have a tracing set up for Promtail, it cannot be migrated to Flow Mode automatically - please refer to documentation on how to configure tracing in Flow Mode
+    (Warning) If you have a tracing set up for Promtail, it cannot be migrated to Flow Mode automatically.
+Refer to the documentation on how to configure tracing in Flow Mode.
     (Warning) The Agent Flow Mode's metrics are different from the metrics emitted by Promtail.
-If you rely on Promtail's metrics you will need to change your configuration (e.g. alerts and dashboards).
+If you rely on Promtail's metrics, you must change your configuration, for example, your alerts and dashboards.
     ```

 ## Run a Promtail configuration